wpmetabox/docsv2/docs/fields/taxonomy-advanced.md

 If "Multiple" is not set, a single term ID is saved in the database.
 Otherwise, the field saves multiple term IDs in a single row in the database in the comma-separated strings (e.g. format `1,2,3`).

-If the field is cloneable, then the value is stored as a serialized array in a single row in the database.

 ## Template usage

 **Getting selected term object:**